uwrov/Training-Project/Part 4/controller/README.md

 Now we'll apply our newfound ML knowledge to a ROS controller.

 Here's our roadmap for this file
-- Make a new thread to stream video from a source
+1. Make a new thread to stream video from a source
-- Load a trained model to recognized handwritten digits
+2. Load a trained model to recognized handwritten digits
-- Publish findings to '/wheely_boi/wheely_boi/cmd'
+3. Publish findings to '/wheely_boi/wheely_boi/cmd'

 ## Threading
+### What is threading?
+(Optional)
+Suppose you're cooking an [omelet](https://img.sndimg.com/food/image/upload/w_555,h_416,c_fit,fl_progressive,q_95/v1/img/recipes/52/64/99/0SjpEWURRzKZt1avUq9h_omlet.jpg) - you have to whisk the eggs, prepare the pan, cut the vegetables, and slice the cheese.
+Ideally, you could do all these tasks simultaneously, but you are just one chef.

+Lets say you're making a super simple egg-only omelet, and follow these steps:
+1. Crack egg
+2. Whisk egg
+3. Start pan
+4. Load pan

+If you follow these steps in real life, you might notice a dead time between steps 3 and 4 while you wait for the pan to heat up.

+Instead, let's switch up the order of what we're doing:
+1. Crack egg
+2. Start pan
+3. Whisk egg
+4. Load pan

+Now, we've eliminated the dead time by finishing the egg prep while the pan heats up.

+This is the essence of threading: switching between tasks (called threads).

+Computers can switch between threads fast enough that they appear to be done simultaneously - which is the draw of threading.

+### Threading in our program
 The vm we're running our image recognition from doesn't have that many resources.
-So if we try to toss every frame of our video stream into the model, we'll be met with poor performance and a lot of lag.
+So if we try to toss every frame of our video stream into the model, we'll be met with poor performance.

-To avoid this, we'll create a new thread which is dedicated to streaming the video, and occasionally grab and process a frame from it every second or so.
+To avoid this, we'll create a new thread which is dedicated to streaming the video, and occasionally grab a frame from it every second or so.

 Now let's jump into the code.